 Causes of wrist fractures most often are falls onto an outstretched hand, but almost any type of trauma (falls, hit with a blunt object, crush injuries, for example) can cause fractures.
-Causes of injury without fractures are often due to injuries to the tendon and ligaments without bone fracture such as repetitive use and carpal tunnel syndrome.
+Causes of injury without fractures are often due to overuse and carpal tunnel syndrome.

 Carpal Tunnel Syndrome : Test Your Medical IQ QuizQuestion

 The carpal tunnel is found in the _____________.See Answer

 Fractures or DislocationsFractures are breaks in bone and are classified according to several different categories.
 Compound fractures are the most dangerous; the bone is broken into fragments that come through the skin.
 Treatment includes setting the broken bone and splinting the injury, among other steps.
 Steps are taken to prevent infection if the skin is broken.